anderssv/the-example/doc/fakes.md

 # What about the rest?

-It all has to be tested. :smiley: By using fakes, I find that I do:
+It all has to be tested. :smile: By using fakes, I find that I do:

 - Dedicated repository tests to check input/output.
 Without Fakes.
 - Dedicated incoming tests for checking ok+error cases in APIs and HTTP endpoints, etc. With fakes.